 At first glance, it’s hard to miss the 14″ HD touchscreen console sitting in front of the 1750 – it’s large, impressive, and gorgeous.

-The F80 on the other hand, comes with a 9″ LCD console that’s neither HD or touchscreen.
+The F80 on the other hand, comes with a 10.1″ touchscreen console that isn’t quite as fancy looking.

 The 1750’s touchscreen is there for workout streaming through iFit, NordicTrack’s streaming service.

 iFit isn’t mandatory, but without it you can’t access any of the instructor-led workouts, the metric tracking, the scenic routes, or the Automatic Trainer Control feature (automatically sets speed/incline settings to match workouts).